bigbadcyborg/Robotics-assignment-5/README.md

 What would happen if you did not structure your prompt?
 Let's say you ask the LLM agent how to satisfy your thirst using a turtlebot with a manipulator arm.
 You ask the agent directly as follows: “ I am thirsty, help me “.
 The LLM does not know what kind of resources it has, so it will do a conversational or nonsensical output, such as “Of course, staying hydrated is very important”.
 Ideally, you want a physically possible, logical action sequence as a plan that caters to your robot agent and the environment, kind of like how you compile source code into a machine executable.

-The description of the prompt engineering process is left as recommended reading in the appendix.
+The more detailed description of the prompt engineering process is left as recommended reading in the appendix.

 #### Running LLaMa